Uncommon/Rundown/README.md

 }
 ```

-`@Example` is a peer macro that generates another function prefixed with "test" so that it's discoverable by XCTest.
-This doesn't have the drawbacks of the body macro, but it does require the additional boilerplate of explicitly specifying the `@ExampleBuilder` result builder and the `ExampleGroup` result type.
+`@Example` is a peer macro that generates another function prefixed with "test" so that it's discoverable by XCTest, and the test function calls the original.

 ## Goals and plans